H.R. 6392: Home School Graduation Recognition Act

 Why it matters

 H.R.
-6392 is a narrow but meaningful change to the Higher Education Act.
-It says that a student who finishes secondary education in a homeschool setting must be considered a high school graduate for federal higher education purposes, as long as that homeschool is recognized under state law as a homeschool or private school.
-In plain English: if your state treats your homeschool education as legitimate, the federal government should too when it comes to student aid rules.
+6392 makes one focused change to federal higher education law.
+It says a student who finished secondary school in a homeschool setting counts as a high school graduate for federal student aid, as long as that homeschool is recognized under state law as a homeschool or private school.
+In plain terms: if your state treats your homeschool education as legitimate, the federal government would too when it comes to aid eligibility.

-The practical effect is mostly about clarity and consistency.
-Federal aid eligibility has long included rules for students from nontraditional education backgrounds, but homeschool families have often worried about whether their completion status would be treated the same as a standard diploma.
-This bill tries to remove that uncertainty by explicitly placing qualifying homeschool students in the "high school graduate" category instead of leaving them to fit into other, less direct pathways.
+The practical payoff is clarity.
+Federal aid rules have long included pathways for students from nontraditional backgrounds, but homeschool families often weren't sure their completion status would be treated the same as a standard diploma.
+This bill drops qualifying homeschool students squarely into the "high school graduate" category instead of leaving them to thread through other, less direct routes.

 1

-The bill says students who complete secondary education in a qualifying homeschool setting are to be treated as high school graduates for purposes of federal higher education law.
+A student who completes secondary education in a qualifying homeschool setting would be treated as a high school graduate for purposes of federal higher education law and aid eligibility.

 2